 See how much your pension will be

-If you have a Swedish electronic ID, such as BankID, Freja eID+ or Foreign eID, you can log in to the website of the Swedish Pensions Agency (pensionsmyndigheten.se) and see a forecast of how much your monthly pension will be when you retire.
+If you have a Swedish electronic ID, such as BankID, Freja eID+ or Foreign eID, you can log in to the website of the Swedish Pensions Agency (pensionsmyndigheten.se) and see a pension forecast of how much your monthly pension will be when you retire.
 The forecast shows retirement pension, occupational pension and any private pension savings of your own.
 However, you can only see the pensions you have earned in Sweden.

 You also receive an annual report from the Swedish Pensions Agency and from any pension companies showing how much you have earned towards your pension each year.
 If you are unsure about whether you have an occupational pension, contact your employer.

 Swedish retirement pension when you live outside Sweden

-It is worth noting that, the later you take your pension, the higher it will be.
-This is because the pension is then paid out over fewer years.
+It is worth noting that, the later you take your pension, the higher it will be because the pension is paid over a smaller number of years.

 How to apply for Swedish pension if you live outside Sweden